-- (b) A part-time employee: - (i) is engaged to work an average of less than 38 ordinary hours per week; and - (ii) has a regular pattern of hours; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - (c) A part-time employee must be engaged for a minimum of two consecutive hours a day.
-In order to meet their personal circumstances, a part-time employee may request and the employer may agree to an engagement for less than the minimum of two hours.
+- (a) A part-time employee: - (i) is engaged to work an average of less than 38 ordinary hours per week; and - (ii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - (b) For each ordinary hour worked, a part-time employee will be paid no less than the minimum hourly rate for the relevant classification in clause 10.1.